 The leave liabilities are calculated on the basis of employees' remuneration at the estimated salary rates that will be applied at the time the leave is taken, including the Department's employer superannuation contribution rates to the extent that the leave is likely to be taken during service rather than paid out on termination.

-The liability for long term benefits is determined by reference to the work of an actuary.
+The liability for long term benefits is determined using the short-hand method available under the FRR as at 30 June 2018.
 The estimate of the present value of the liability takes into account attrition rates and pay increases through promotion and inflation.

 Separation and Redundancy